bbauska/W3Cx-3of5/README.md

 ### 5.5.6 pattern

-The pattern attribute enables the validation of the user\'s input on the fly (also at submission time), based on **regular expressions**.
+The pattern attribute enables the validation of the user\'s input on the fly (also at submission time), based on regular expressions.
 It applies to the text, search, url, tel, email, and password input types.

 The pattern attribute follows the syntax of [JavaScript regular expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions).

-A **must read**: a good catalog of ready-to-go patterns is available at html5pattern.com, an excellent Web site that proposes plenty of JavaScript patterns for the pattern attribute of HTML5 forms.
+A must read: a good catalog of ready-to-go patterns is available at html5pattern.com, an excellent Web site that proposes plenty of JavaScript patterns for the pattern attribute of HTML5 forms.
 The left hand menu proposes categorized patterns for [postal codes](http://html5pattern.com/Postal_Codes), [dates](http://html5pattern.com/Dates), [phones](http://html5pattern.com/Phones), etc.

 You can also try [this online JavaScript RegExps tester](https://regex101.com/#javascript), and follow [this tutorial about \"using JavaScript RegExps\"](https://regexone.com/) that has step by step exercises and explanations.